Case Closed Episode One: Releases

 On September 13, 2016, Episode One was announced as "the true first episode not seen by anyone!!" with new material advertised that was not previously in Gosho Aoyama's original manga or the original anime adaptation in 1996.
 The special was produced by TMS Entertainment and animated by its V1 Studio, as part of the Case Closed anime's 20th anniversary.
 It was shown in Japan on Yomiuri Television and Nippon Television on December 9, 2016.
 On TV, the special was among the top 3 watched for the week, earning a 10.7% rating.
 The special was also released in South Korea on February 8, 2017, as a theatrical film, where it grossed ₩999,362,100 (¥93,448,651 or $902,262 USD).

 An English dub produced by Bang Zoom!
 Entertainment featuring a brand new voice cast was first shown at Chara Expo 2019 before being licensed by Discotek Media in May 2020 for home video.
 This marked the first Case Closed anime license in North America since Funimation lost the rights to the series in 2018 and the first English home video release in 10 years with the last being The Phantom of Baker Street in February 2010.
 However, unlike Funimation, Bang Zoom's dub does not contain the previously used Americanized names, opting to keep the original Japanese ones instead.
 Episode One was released on Blu-ray in Japan on December 22, 2017 and in North America on July 28, 2020.
 The special is also available for various digital streaming services such as Apple TV, Google Play, PlayStation Store, Amazon Prime Video, and Microsoft Store.

 Sequel

-As part of the Case Closed anime's 30th anniversary, a new anime television film entitled Detective Conan Episode Zero: Kudō Shinichi Suizokukan Jihen (名探偵コナン エピソード“ZERO” 工藤新一水族館事件, Meitantei Conan Episode "ZERO" Kudō Shinichi Suizokukan Jihen) was announced on September 19, 2025, and will air in January 2026.
+As part of the Case Closed anime's 30th anniversary, a new anime television film entitled Detective Conan Episode ZERO: The Shinichi Kudo Aquarium Case (名探偵コナン エピソード"ZERO" 工藤新一水族館事件, Meitantei Conan Episode "ZERO" Kudō Shinichi Suizokukan Jihen) was announced on September 19, 2025, and will air in January 2026.
 The film will be a retelling of Chapter 0 of the manga, titled "Awkward Couple", and the two-part anime episode, "Shinichi Kudo Aquarium Case", originally broadcast in 2015.